CIECODE-Madrid/tipi-engine/README.md

 # Untagger
 - `python quickex.py untagger all` (default): Marks all initiatives as not tagged.
-- `python quickex.py untagger undo`: Marks all initiatives as tagged.
-- `python quickex.py untagger topic "[TOPIC]"`: Marks all initiatives with the given topic as untagged.
-- `python quickex.py untagger tag "[TAG]"`: Marks all initiatives with the given tag as untagged.
+- `python quickex.py untagger kb [KNOWLEDGE_BASE]`: Removes tags from the specified knowledge base from all initiatives.
-- `python quickex.py untagger remove-topic [TOPIC]`: Removes the given topic from all initiatives.
+- `python quickex.py untagger topic "[TOPIC]"`: Removes all tags from the specified topic from all initiatives.
-- `python quickex.py untagger remove-tag [TAG]`: Removes the given tag from all the initiatives.
+- `python quickex.py untagger tag "[TAG]"`: Removes the specified tag from all the initiatives.